 Asset protection: all assets that are held in a family trust are protected from creditors.
 This makes it really popular for parents as they can maintain their assets until the beneficiaries (usually children) are old enough to have legal possession.

 Tax advantages: any income generated by the trust from business activities and investments can be distributed to the beneficiaries in lower tax brackets.

-Estate Planning: it helps avoid issues that may arise following the death of a senior family member.
+Estate Planning: it helps avoids issues such as challenges to the will following the death of a senior family member.

-Keep it in the family: it provides the ideal way to pass family assets from one generation to the next.
+Keep it in the family: it provides an ideal way to pass family assets from one generation to the next.

-If you are thinking about setting up a trust and would like to learn more, you can visit our new website trusts.com.au below.
-Here you can learn about the trust process in more detail and even generate your very own trust deed.
+If you're thinking of setting up a trust and would like to learn more, you can visit our website here.
+Learn about the trust process in more detail and even generate your very own trust deed!